XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 You can read more about Testlib here: [Mike Mirzayanov](http://codeforces.com/testlib)

 My blog is here: [Rubbish Blog](https://xgns-blog.000webhostapp.com)

+# Customizing Announcement
+Announcement is the marquee text in index.jsp

+You can customize it from version 0.22.Find the file "hhsoj/announcement.txt" and change the words in it.
+You will see the announcement change.
 # Changelog
 Version 0.1: The beta version released!
 Seems without judging system? :P